juju/juju-gui-charm/README.md

     `juju resolved --retry juju-gui/0`

 These steps are sufficient for Juju Core.
-If you are using PyJuju, you need to do another set of steps in addition.

-1. Use bzr to branch lp:~hazmat/juju/rapi-rollup locally ("bzr branch lp:~hazmat/juju/rapi-rollup") and copy the branch to the gui service machine.

-2. Use "juju set juju-gui juju-api-branch=PATH_TO_LOCAL_BZR_BRANCH" (where the path is *not* a file:// URI).

 3. Retry as described in the step 3 above (`juju resolved --retry juju-gui/0`).